 5: The Abandoned Village of Clédat

-A Place Out of Time The abandoned village of Clédat , located in the heart of the Ambazac mountains, is a group of houses deserted for several decades.
-This site offers a total immersion in a bygone past.
+A Place Out of Time: The abandoned village of Clédat , located in the heart of the Ambazac mountains, is a collection of houses deserted for several decades.
+This site offers a total immersion in a bygone era.

 Site Features